Skip to content

 Document lists

-The includeFields settings control whether lists of active, loaded, and in-memory documents are stored:
+The includeFields settings in influxdbConfig control whether lists of active, loaded, and in-memory documents are stored:

 Caution